 - News-based trading: normally follows the heightened volatility of news events.

 - Range trading: this form of trading mainly uses resistance and support tactics to determine the buying and selling decisions.
 You can read more about these on this online source here.

-Strategies for Beginners
+List of Top 5 Day Trading Strategies for Beginners

 You’ve made up your mind that you want another stream of income and would like to pursue this path and learn more about it – congratulations!
 Doing your homework about it first is fundamental to your successful execution.
 Below are a few things to keep in mind before jumping straight into the deep end of things.

 Not only is knowledge about the basics of trading important but also keeping tabs on the latest news in the stock markets and any events that will affect it, is important.
 You need to keep your eye on the ball at all times, in this case, the ball is the ‘economic outlook’.
 Business news and reputable financial websites are also a good source to add to your favorites tab and check every day.